aflorj/briscola/README.md

 - Set `APP_PRODUCTION=false` in `src/config.js`
 - `$ npm start` to run the server
 - `$ npm run client` to run the front-end

+## Credits

+The logo was designed by Tina Rebula.